 In the New Testament, the Greek word synergos (pronounced "SOON-er-gahs") is translated "companion in labor",

-This Lent, we will also explore what it is to be a synergos--a companion in labor--by partnering together in a radical way.
+This Lent, we will also explore what it is to work together by partnering together for Lent in a radical way.

 So many times, we choose Lenten disciplines that are difficult, but also a bit of a cop-out.

 Chocolate?
 Again?
 Really?

 Our friends have an uncanny way of knowing what would actually benefit us most,

 and they also have the gumption to hold us accountable.

 You sign up for synergos by filling out a short, confidential questionnaire